Hiking and Walking Trails in the Lubec, Maine Area

 There are several boardwalks through raised coastal bogs with informational signs during the summer season.
 This habitat exists only in a very small slice of the U.S., and coastal Lubec can boast several of these fascinating and fragile ecosystems.
 Soils are thin, weather can be extreme, and very changeable.
 Tides and currents are impressive and formidable, so be careful, be prepared, tread gently on the land, and enjoy!
 There are choices for hikes that are long or short, meandering to challenging - all within a short drive from Lubec.

 Pathfinders is a volunteer group that organizes free walks in a different spot throughout the area every Sunday afternoon.
 Information can be obtained from the Cobscook Community Learning Center.

 Links to Hiking Trails In This Area:

 Trail maps available at the Baring office and at trailheads during the summer.

 Many local trails can be found on the Maine Trail Finder.

-Downeast Coastal Conservancy and Maine Coast Heritage Trust have guided hikes and field trips on their properties throughout the year.
+Downeast Coastal Conservancy (conserved lands and events) and Maine Coast Heritage Trust (Treat Island, Hamilton Cove, Bog Brook Cove preserves and field trips) have guided hikes and field trips on their properties throughout the year.
 They also provide volunteer opportunities to work on trail development and maintenance.